Back to blog

 • Exemption method: Your home country simply exempts the foreign income from tax (sometimes with a "progression" clause that affects the rate on your remaining income).
 Common in continental European treaties — Germany, Netherlands, Belgium.

-Choosing Your Residency for Maximum Treaty Leverage
+Residency Selection for Treaty Access

 Countries with the Strongest Treaty Networks